 A salvo is defined as the simultaneous display of video from various camera stations on various monitors.
-Salvos may be used to define the steps in salvo tours, as discussed in NOVA V1422 CPU-Based Control and Switching System Programming Manual X834, or they may be executed as an independent function.
+Salvos may be used to define the steps in salvo tours, as discussed in NOVA V1466 Digital Control and Matrix Switching System Programming Manual X897, or they may be executed as an independent function.
 Salvo video displays may be activated by using the command code on the following page.

-Note: Salvos must be defined in the Edit Salvo Switch screen (Video Switch Menu) before they can be executed, as discussed in NOVA V1422 CPU-Based Control and Switching System Programming Manual X834.
-Presets must be defined before they may be used as salvo parameters.
-To store a preset, refer to Preset Operation, Storing a Preset on page 9 or use the local keypad as discussed in NOVA V1422 CPU-Based Control and Switching System Instruction Manual X826.
+Note: Salvos must be defined in the Edit Salvo Switch screen before they can be executed, as discussed in NOVA V1466 Digital Control and Matrix Switching System Programming Manual X897.
+Presets must be defined before they may be used as salvo parameters (refer to page 8).

-The number used to identify the salvo is the salvo's dial-up number.
-By default, salvo dial-up numbers are 200 plus the salvo number.
-For example, if the default dial-up number is used for salvo 1, the dial-up number is 201.
-Dial-up numbers may be user-defined; therefore, refer to the Assign Dial-up Numbers Menu to verify salvo dial-up numbers if necessary.
-This menu is discussed in NOVA V1422 CPU-Based Control and Switching System Programming Manual X834.
+The number used to identify the salvo is its dial-up number.
+The V1466 CPU automatically assigns a three-digit default number to each salvo.
+Salvo dial-up numbers are 500 plus the salvo number.
+For example, if the default number is used for salvo 1, the dial-up number is 501.
+Dial-up numbers may be user-defined; therefore, refer to the Assign Dial-up Numbers menu to verify dial-up numbers if necessary.
+This menu is discussed in NOVA V1466 Digital Control and Matrix Switching System Programming Manual X897.

 B#### command syntax

 В salvo command

-3- or 4-digit salvo dial-up number
+3- or 4-digit dial-up number

 Example: <soh>B0001<cr></cr></soh>

-activates salvo 1.
+· activates salvo 1.

 Failure conditions: 1, 6, 7, 8, 9, 12, 24

 Verification: Monitor Assignment Report